allchani/allchani_lab/docs/_about-android-development/udemy01-01-introduction-to-android-studio.md

 ---
-title: "Introduction to Android Studio"
+title: "[Udemy01] 01.
+Introduction to Android Studio"
-excerpt: Udemy-The complete android N developer course-Introduction mathjax : false
+excerpt: The complete android N developer course-Introduction mathjax : false tags :
+    - Udemy01
 ---

 ### 1. Install and make a new project but...